pheen/fuzzy_ruby_server/README.md

 **2.** Activate the extension by reloading VSCode and navigating to any `.rb` file.

-- The workspace will be indexed automatically.
+- The workspace and gems will be indexed automatically.

-#### Gem Support
-If you use [rbenv](https://github.com/rbenv/rbenv) and a `Gemfile.lock` is present in the root of the workspace, then dependencies are automatically indexed as well.
-This can take a few minutes when there are a lot of gems to index.

 &nbsp;
 ## Features